 This post contains affiliate links which earn me a small commission, at no extra cost to you.

 Did you guys see the photo I posted of these bad boys last week?!
-I’m SO excited to finally share the recipe with you!!
-There are a ton of recipes out there on the web for homemade peanut butter cups, but I think these ones are pretty special for a few reasons:
+I’m SO excited to finally share this homemade peanut butter cups recipe with you!!
+There are a ton of recipes out there on the web for unreal peanut butter cups, but I think these ones are extra special for a few reasons:

 - there is NO added sugar, not even the un-refined kind!